Music (MUS)

 MUS 10351 Guitar I: Beginning Lessons (0 Credit Hours)

 (Class times arranged by students' schedules.)
 A class for beginners or those with no formal training.
 Students learn reading, ear training and basic techniques through solos, chord study and ensemble music in an interactive class.
 Styles range from classical to blues including contemporary pop melodies.
 Acoustic six string guitar required.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/lessons-ensembles/lessons/.
-For more information about guitar lessons, please visit: music.nd.edu or email Stephen Miller at smiller2@nd.edu.
-First deadline for sign up is noon on the first Thursday of academic classes, but enrollment may extend if there are openings (contact Stephen Miller).
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.
+For more information about guitar lessons, please visit: music.nd.edu or email Stephen John at smiller2@nd.edu.
+First deadline for sign up is noon on the first Thursday of academic classes, but enrollment may extend if there are openings (contact Stephen John).

 Course may be repeated.